ucb-rit/savio-training-python-jupyter-fall-2021/sections/parallel-ipy.md

 dview.apply(lambda : "Hello, World")
 ```

-`dview` stands for a 'direct view', which is an interface to our cluster that allows us to "manually" send tasks to the workers.
+`dview` stands for a 'direct view', which is an interface to our cluster that allows us to 'manually' send tasks to the workers.

 ---